 We're hoping to inspire you to create a Hawksmoor classic at home.
-As part of our Food Waste Pledge series, we’ve collated recipes from participating restaurants.
+As part of our Food Waste Pledge series, we’ve collated recipes from participating restaurants for you to recreate.

 As a steak restaurant, Hawksmoor Air Street found that trimmings of prime beef were pretty common.
 Instead of wasting them, the chefs started to make Potted Beef, served with Yorkshire Puddings.
 The dish quickly became a staff food favourite and received such high praise that it ended up on the menu.

 This food-waste-friendly dish is a great way to use up Roast Beef leftovers from your Sunday lunch.
 Read on to discover how to create the Potted Beef & Bacon with Yorkshires recipe.
 It perfectly serves four.

 Potted Beef & Bacon with Yorkshires

 - 250g chuck steak or steak trimmings or roast beef left overs

 - 250g piece of bacon belly (ask your butcher)

 - A pinch of freshly ground black pepper

 - 10g drained anchovies (about 4 fillets) (from sustainable sources) 100ml beef jus (organic)